SimoneCibrario/starter-hugo-research-group/content/education/_index.md

 ---
 The CDP supports and curates a Master in Science at ITU.

-Playing can be a form of communication, of learning, of social interaction, as well as entertainment.
-From video games to user experience design, from e-sports to gamification, our world is full of games and playfulness.
-With an MSc in Games, you create the future of play.

 Based on a solid foundation of creative, technical, social, and analytical competences, you will realize the playful experiences of tomorrow.
 By understanding the complex creative process of game production, and how professional development teams work together, you will be able to make a difference in any project that uses game technology or playful design elements.